General Topology — Part 6 (Hausdorff Space)

 Locally compact space arises naturally in various applications.
 For example, locally compact Hausdorff spaces are commonly encountered in analysis, functional analysis, and differential geometry.
 Many familiar spaces, such as Euclidean spaces Rn, are locally compact.

 Locally Compact Hausdorff Space is a topological space (X, τ) which is Locally Compact and Hausdorff.
+Clearly, the Compact Hausdorff Space is a Locally Compact Hausdorff Space.

 One-point compactification